sarahkona47/Movie-Recommender-using-shiny/README.md

 - Genre: Categories the movie it can be classified as.
 - Poster_Url: Url of the movie poster.

-Additional information regarding the dataset can be found from the original source. (https://www.kaggle.com/datasets/disham993/9000-movies-dataset)
+If you would like to explore or gain ddditional information regarding the dataset, you can visit dataset's original source.
+(Link: https://www.kaggle.com/datasets/disham993/9000-movies-dataset)

 ## Navigating the App
 (This is the bulk of the report which either has a presentation of the group’s key findings and take-aways or gives the detail of how someone would interact and what people should take away from the shiny app.
 If you choose to do a shiny app, be sure to include a link to the shinyapps.io site.)